Larry Traubel

 Helen Love

 Helen grew up in Davenport, Iowa, went to Massachusetts for college (Smith), then traded in trees and humidity for blue sky and red rocks in 1978, when she moved to Grand Junction.
-While raising two sons, she began her now 30-year career as a financial advisor.
+She has recently retired from a 34-year career as a financial advisor.
 She takes joy in the outdoors and in being of useful service in the community.
 Once a friend told her, “You should support the Land Trust.”
 It made sense!
 Still does.
-Helen and her husband Arvid like to cook, dance and have parties.
+Helen and her husband Arvid like to cook, hear live music, and have parties.

 Emeritus Board Members: